fmoret/P2PApp/Readme.md

 # To start the web based app

+To start the app on Windows you can double-click on the batch file named "start.bat".

+The app can also be launched with the following steps:

 - Launch python terminal
 - Go to the folder homing app's python files using
 ```sh